Ford Philanthropy Scholarship

 “When I was granted the Ford Driving Dreams scholarship, it helped relieve my financial stress during my first year at the University of Texas at Arlington.
 I was able to focus more on myself and my studies, and because of that I have been able to become the better version of myself without having to worry about any financial burdens.
 Going into my senior year, I'm still grateful that I was able to receive the Ford Driving Dreams scholarship, the help I received from the beginning of my academic career has helped shape myself going forward to the end of my senior year.”

-– Giobanni, University of Texas at Arlington, Business Administration in Economics/Finance
+– Giobanni, University of Texas at Arlington, Business Administration & Finance

 “The Ford Driving Dreams Scholarship has provided me with more than just financial assistance towards my college education, it has also been a source of inspiration and motivation to succeed in my college career.
 Over the last two years, I have had several opportunities to gain real-world experience within the film industry, along with being able to pursue countless extracurricular and personal goals/objectives of my own.
 Since 2015, I have had several opportunities to gain real-world experience as I started Mediaverse, my own multimedia production company.
 Last year, I produced some advertising content for a sports marketing company that is a sponsor for Team USA at the 2021 Tokyo Olympics.
 After slowly building my business and expanding my media services and portfolio, I now have several large company clients, both national and internationally based.”

-– Jackson, Ringling College of Art and Design in Sarasota, Film Production
+– Jackson, Ringling College of Art and Design, Film Production